rafitheriper/Shadow_Scribe/README.md

 **Q: The Shadow Scribe won't start**
 - Ensure Python 3.7+ is installed
-- Verify all dependencies are installed: `pip install -r requirements.txt`
+- Verify all dependencies are installed:

 **Q: API errors occur**
 - Check your Gemini API key is valid